dry-python/returns/README.md

 - Enforces better architecture
 - Fully typed with annotations and checked with `mypy`, [PEP561 compatible](https://www.python.org/dev/peps/pep-0561/)
 - Adds emulated Higher Kinded Types support
+- Provides type-safe interfaces to create your own data-types with enforced laws
 - Has a bunch of helpers for better composition
 - Pythonic and pleasant to write and to read 🐍
 - Support functions and coroutines, framework agnostic